 - Rinse the rice with cold water not more than 2-3 times.
 (This step should be done right before adding the rice to the pan)

 - Add the vegetable stock or water along with the seasonings.
-Bring the rice to simmer, then transfer it to the oven.
+Bring the rice to simmer, cover with aluminium foil then transfer it to the oven.

 - Once the rice gets to a boil again, lower the temperature to 180C/355F and boil for 10 minutes or until the rice is cooked and all the water is gone.

 - Take the pan out of the oven, fluff the lentils with a fork, put the lid on, and let it steam for 10-15 minutes.

 - Repeat all the steps above to step number 5.
 Once the rice comes to a boil, cover the pan with a lid, lower down the temperature, and cook for 10-12 minutes or untill all the water has been absorbed.